 If you're using a sweetener, add it to the tea.
 If you're hot-brewing, mix the sweetener into the tea while it's still hot and let the mixture cool.
 Make sure the sweetener is completely dissolved into the tea.

 If you're using a texture-enhancer like pureed fruit, milk, or yogurt, add it into the tea and mix well.
 If you want the popsicles to appear swirled or marbled, stop mixing before the color of the mixture is uniform.

 Next, add in any desired mix-ins like fruit, nuts, or tapioca pearls.
 Pour the mixture into the popsicle molds.
 Note that some mix-ins will likely sink to the bottom of the molds.

-Let the popsicles freeze completely.
-To remove the popsicles from the molds, run the molds under warm water for a few seconds and the popsicles should slide right out.
+Let the tea popsicles freeze completely.
+To remove homemade popsicles from the molds, run the molds under warm water for a few seconds and the popsicles should slide right out.
 Serve immediately and enjoy!

 * These statements have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure, or prevent any disease.

 The sun is shining, birds are singing, and you're ready to spend summer days lounging in your backyard.
 And what's a better accessory to summer lounging than a cool glass of iced tea?
 Sips by has the summer iced teas, teaware, and tea accessories to make your own personal tea oasis.
 So whether you're looking for delicious fruity teas to cold brew, convenient iced tea pitchers to make sun tea, or kits to take your summer tea options to the next level, Sips by's Summer Tea Shop has the tools you need to have a refreshing summer.

 Interested in trying these teas and others?
 Subscribers receive 4 teas chosen just for them in every box.
 Learn more about our tea subscriptions.